RosarioCCLab/DP4-App/README.md

 ## A tool for DP4+, MM-DP4+ and Custom DP4+ probability calculation
 The **DP4+App** is a powerful tool designed to assist researchers in the structure elucidation process by balancing computational cost and predictive capacity using DP4+ factors analysis and automation.
 It provides valuable insights and streamlines the decision-making process, making it a valuable asset for chemists and researchers working in natural product chemistry and related fields.

 This is a comprehensive software was designed to facilitate DP4+ and MM-DP4+ calculations.
-With its user-friendly graphical interface, users can seamlessly handle multiple Gaussian calculations and leverage automated data processing for accurate probabilistic analysis.
-The software offers the flexibility to perform Custom-DP4+ calculations, enabling parameterization of theory levels as per individual requirements.
+With its user-friendly graphical interface, you can handle multiple Gaussian calculations and leverage automated data processing for accurate probabilistic analysis.
+The software also offers the flexibility to perform Custom-DP4+ calculations, enabling parameterization of theory levels as per individual requirements.

  <img alt="Show" src="https://github.com/Sarotti-Lab/DP4plus-App/assets/101182775/a459f018-78c8-4e43-b7de-0dd92eb40a48 " width="192" height="237"/>